pa2si/tortuga/README.md

-v 0.18.5
+v 0.18.6

 What's new:

-- language paragraph only language without category!
+- () around language note in event card etc. some robot settings

 Done: